About Wild Rockies Field Institute (WRFI)

 WRFI courses are designed to take students into the arenas where the subject matter they are studying – from ecology to contemporary resource management policy – unfolds before their eyes.
 By integrating traditional academics with field studies, service projects, and meetings with government officials and community members, we encourage creative and critical thinking, thoughtful dialog, and exploration of diverse perspectives.
 And by connecting students with human communities and the natural environments in which they are embedded, our courses help students develop a personal land ethic and a powerful sense of place.

 It’s not all cerebral, either.
-All of our courses are taught while traveling under our own power – backpacking, canoeing, kayaking – in wilderness settings from Alaska to Montana to the American Southwest.
+All of our courses are taught while traveling under our own power – backpacking, canoeing, kayaking – in wilderness settings from Alaska to Mexico.
 Depending on the course, students might kayak among icebergs and glaciers off the Alaska coast or hike in the footsteps of Yellowstone’s grizzlies.
 Students sleep in tents, beneath the stars and in the wind; there are no cushy field stations or dormitories.
 Which means developing outdoor and leadership skills is part of the program too.

 WRFI students have ranged in age from 18 to 72, though the average is around 21 years old.
 Most people who take WRFI courses are students enrolled at a college or university and take our courses for academic credit.
 But we also welcome aspiring college students who want to learn the WRFI way before entering university, as well as recent college graduates and graduate students returning to school.
 Non-students who wish to learn outside of formal academia are also welcome.
 Many WRFI participants enroll in our courses simply to have an enriching personal experience.